PID tuning algorithm for linear plant model

 The fields of info show that the derivative action in the controller allows the tuning algorithm to design a more aggressive controller that achieves the target crossover frequency with a good phase margin.

 Compare the closed-loop step response and disturbance rejection for the fast PI and PIDF controllers.

 T_pidf_fast = feedback(C_pidf_fast*sys,1); step(T_pi_fast, T_pidf_fast); axis([0 30 0 1.4]); legend('PI,fast','PIDF,fast');

 You can compare the input (load) disturbance rejection of the controlled system with the fast PI and PIDF controllers.
 To do so, plot the response of the closed-loop transfer function from the plant input to the plant output.

 S_pi_fast = feedback(sys,C_pi_fast); S_pidf_fast = feedback(sys,C_pidf_fast); step(S_pi_fast,S_pidf_fast); axis([0 50 0 0.4]); legend('PI,fast','PIDF,fast');

 This plot shows that the PIDF controller also provides faster disturbance rejection.

 Design a PID controller in standard form for the plant defined by

-To design a controller in standard form, use a standard-form
+To design a controller in standard form, use a standard-form controller as the

 C0 argument to